 Huber was an order-filler in a Wal-Mart distribution center in Clarksville, Ark., earning $13 per hour, when she was hurt in April 2001 in an on-the-job accident.
 The company agreed she was disabled and no longer able to perform her current job.

 Huber applied for a new job as a router, which paid $12.50, but the position was given to another employee Wal-Mart considered more qualified.
 Huber was offered a janitorial position that paid $6.20 an hour, her lawyers said in court papers.

 Huber sued in June 2004, arguing that under ADA rules, she only had to be qualified for the equivalent position, not the most qualified, and should have been reassigned to the router job.

 Wal-Mart said in court papers that the job went to the most-qualified candidate under a “standardized, legitimate, and non-discriminatory” process that is allowed under ADA rules.

-In her new position as president of U.S. Commerce, Watts will oversee planning, programming, merchandising, broadcasting, TV sales, and QVC.com for the U.S. operation.
+In her new position, Watts will oversee planning, programming, merchandising, broadcasting, TV sales, and QVC.com for the U.S. operation.

 Pleasanton, Calif.
 Safeway and UFCW Northern California unions announced that they have reached an agreement.

 The United Food and Commercial Workers Locals 5, 8, 101 and 648 have reached a four-year collective bargaining agreement with Safeway, covering the company’s retail clerks, meat and deli personnel.
 According to Safeway, the unions will present the recommended settlement to their members for ratification in the coming weeks.
 Details of the settlements are being withheld by both the company and the unions until after ratification.